 It may be significant that all of these sources have both 6.7 and 12.2 GHz methanol masers, even if they may not be strong enough for monitoring with the 26-m telescope.
-All of the sources, with the exception of G188.95+0.89, appear to have OH maser
+All of the sources, with the exception of G188.95+0.89, appear to have OH maser emission as well.
+The statistical analysis of Breen et al. (2011) indicates that these objects are at a more advanced evolutionary stage than those exhibiting only 6.7 GHz maser emission.
+Most of the periodic sources, with the exception of G188.95+0.89 and possibly G339.62-0.12, have been getting brighter.

 Understanding the underlying mechanism of these periodic variations is limited by observational constraints.
 Monitoring of the flux density of the associated HII regions is challenging due to confusion and the variable uv-coverage of interferometric arrays.
 However, monitoring of other maser species may enable us to constrain whether the variability lies with the seed or pump photons.
 Mainline-hydroxyl masers are believed to have a common pump mechanism with Class II methanol masers and simultaneous monitoring of methanol and hydroxyl masers will be valuable.
 Green & Caswell (2012) looked for variations in the OH maser in G12.89+0.89 and found an indication that there may be a drop in intensity coinciding with the same effect at 6.7 GHz.
 A programme to monitor the OH masers using the HartRAO 26 m and the newly commissioned KAT-7 telescope has been started and should give us greater insight into the variability of OH masers associated with periodic methanol sources.
 Araya et al. (2010) find quasi-periodic variations in the formaldehyde maser in IRAS 18566+0408, with correlated variations in some of the 6.7 GHz methanol maser components.
-The pump mechanism of formaldehyde is not fully understood - Boland & Jong (1981) show that the masers can be pumped by the free-free continuum radiation from an HII region, while Araya et al. (2010) argue that the simultaneous flaring of methanol and formaldehyde indicate a common infrared pump and that the variability is caused by periodic accretion of circumbinary disc material.
+The pump mechanism of formaldehyde is not fully understood - Boland & Jong (1981) show that the masers can be pumped by the free-free continuum radiation from an H II region, while Araya et al. (2010) argue that the simultaneous flaring of methanol and formaldehyde indicate a common infrared pump and that the variability is caused by periodic accretion of circumbinary disc material.